Convex-Dev/design/docs/cad/003_encoding/README.md

 Data Record encoding is exactly the same as a Vector, with the exception of the tag byte.

-Implementations MAY in addition use the hex digit `n` to further disambiguate record types.
+Applications MAY in use the hex digit `n` to disambiguate record types.
 If this is insufficient, implementations SHOULD use the first or the last record value to indicate the type.

 ### `0xff` Illegal